 Meaning

-In the quote “Now an infinite happiness cannot be purchased by any price less than that which is infinite in value and infinity of merit can only result from a nature that is infinitely divine or perfect.,” the emphasis is on happiness.
-It highlights the thought that happiness is found in simple moments while implying that happiness is shaped by mindset.
+“Now an infinite happiness cannot be purchased by any price less than that which is infinite in value and infinity of merit can only result from a nature that is infinitely divine or perfect.” presents a viewpoint centered on happiness.
+It implies that happiness is found in simple moments and encourages us to remember that gratitude invites more joy.

 Theme